Pronounced: Purr–o-knee-al nerve injury

 The peroneal nerve is found on the outside part of the lower knee.
 This nerve is responsible for transmitting impulses to and from the leg, foot, and toes.
 When damaged, the muscles innervated by the nerve may become weak and sensation may be lost.
 A condition called foot drop can occur.
 Foot drop is the inability to raise the foot upwards.

 A peroneal nerve injury is commonly caused by an injury to the leg.

 Peroneal Nerve Damage After Ankle Injury and Repair

 Copyright © Nucleus Medical Media, Inc.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 An important part of your physical will be checking how well your nerves and muscles are working in certain parts of your leg.
-You will be asked to move your leg and foot in certain ways.
 Your doctor may want to watch you as you walk.
-You may be referred to a neurologist, a doctor who specializes in the nervous system.

 Tests may include the following:

 Talk with your doctor about the best plan for you.
 Options include the following: